Tuesday's Scottish Gossip

 Rangers face playing in temperatures of 36C as they seek to protect a 1-0 Europa League play-off lead against Alashkert in Armenia on Thursday.
 (Sun)

-The Ibrox side may unfurl a homemade league flag to celebrate last season's Scottish Premiership title success amid an ongoing sponsorship row with the SPFL.
+The Ibrox side may unfurl a homemade flag to celebrate last season's Scottish Premiership title success amid an ongoing sponsorship row with the SPFL.
 (Record)

 Aberdeen midfielder Funso Ojo considered quitting football for real estate and personal training after growing frustrated at Pittodrie.
 (Evening Express - subscription required)